HDembinski/monolens/monolens/README.md

 Install with `pip install monolens` and then run `monolens` in a terminal or do it in one command with or `pipx run monolens`.

+Monolens was featured on Twitter by [Matthew Feickert](https://twitter.com/HEPfeickert/status/1399835341486493699) and [Matplotlib](https://twitter.com/matplotlib/status/1399842592674680836), and picked up in this episode of [Python Bytes](https://pythonbytes.fm/episodes/show/236/fuzzy-wuzzy-wazzy-fuzzy-was-faster).
+You guys are awesome.

 # Usage